CosmicMind/Samples/README.md

 $ ./install_all_pods.sh
 ```

-## Changelog

-Samples is a growing project and will encounter changes throughout its development.
-It is recommended that the [Changelog](https://github.com/CosmicMind/Samples/wiki/Changelog) be reviewed prior to updating versions.

 # Samples

 The following are samples to see how [Material](http://cosmicmind.com/material), [Graph](http://cosmicmind.com/graph), and [Algorithm](http://cosmicmind.com/algorithm) may be used within your applications.